tyrelh/personal-site-nextjs/posts/static-site-search-optimizing-the-index.md

 title: Static Site Search Part 3 - Optimizing the Index
 date: April 18, 2024
 author: Tyrel Delaney
-tags: static-site-generators nextjs javascript typesense search
+tags: static-site-generators nextjs javascript typescript search
 hero: /images/posts/static-site-search-optimizing-the-index.jpg
 excerpt: This is the final part (for now) on the search functionality for my site.
 I implemented some optimizations that I alluded to in part 1 & 2.
 I was able to get my search index for my 20-ish posts from ~700kb down to ~22kb!
 id: 22